-A Design doesn’t essentially means a complex design and with a plethora of lines and colors.
+A UI/UX Design doesn’t essentially mean a complex design and with a plethora of lines and colors.
 While the colors are essential but to use them in the best way comes with experience.

 In today’s scenario where the web pages are accessed more on mobile devices rather than computers, it is quite mandatory to have a mobile responsive design.
 However, the challenge is whether your designer understands how you or your customer is going to look at the pages.
 There are always a few questions in mind before you start designing for anyone